REMEDY : BNSSG referral pathways & Joint Formulary

 Service Overview

-Service provided by UHBristol at the Bristol Royal Infirmary.
-The services are for patients who meet the Head and Neck Cancer (including Thyroid) USC (2WW) criteria.
+The service is provided by UHBW at the Bristol Royal Infirmary and is for patients who meet the Head and Neck Cancer (including Thyroid) USC (2WW) criteria.

 UHBW - Tel on 0117 342 7641 / 2 / 3 / 4 or email to FastTrackOffice@uhbw.nhs.uk